 The Initial State Pane

 In this panel, you write your program for calculating what the simulation does for every moment in time as the simulation runs - called a frame.
 E.g. for a simulation of objects moving in space, you might calculate a new position for them given their existing momentum.
-Just as in the Initial State pane, the code that you write appears on the right of the screen, while each line of code is evaluated and its output appears on the left in blue text.
-You can learn more about what kind of code can be written in this pane by visiting the Language Reference

 The Calculations Pane